 I interpret the film as telling us that mankind is small and child like in comparison with the vastness of the universe, and also in comparison with the awesome power and inexplicability of the circle of life.
 We have learnt much, we have created some remarkable things which would have been considered impossible centuries ago; and yet we still have so much to learn and comprehend.
 We act as though we are in control of all we do, when actually we are not and our lives are short and fragile.
 We know we will all die, and yet we still react with surprise and horror at death when it arrives.
 I also like that the humans are very much secondary characters in the film in comparison with the mystery of the monolith and of all the scenes showing the vastness of space.
 We are so small in comparison with the universe as a whole and the film shows us this fact.

 The film makes me think about some very big things.
 I believe that none of us will ever know for certain if there is a god or not until we die.
 I also have a theory that god is simply the name that mankind has come up with in order to explain the unknowable force that is the circle of life.
-When we don’t understand something, we have a tendency as as species to have to try to explain it.
-Isn’t it far easier for us to say that some all powerful being created us and gave us life by magic? rather than admit that we don’t know how we came to be, and that we have no idea why we are here or how and why we evolved the way we did.
+When we don’t understand something, we have a tendency as a species to have to try to explain it.
+Isn’t it far easier for us to say that some all powerful being created us, rather than admit that we don’t know how we came to be, and that we really have no idea why we are here or how and why we evolved the way we did.
 The life cycle is something to revere though in the way that people worship god, because it is the life cycle which brought us into being, and it is life which sustains us,ends our lives and it is something far beyond our comprehension.